Frequently Asked Questions

 Can I make a specific gift to benefit a specific college or program?

 A donor can make a gift to any area they wish, whether it is in the area of academia, student services, naming opportunities, memorials, athletics, or alumni programming.
-Please contact Bunnie Cannon, Assistant Vice Chancellor for Institutional Advancement (225-578-0302 or by email firstname.lastname@example.org), should you have questions or need to be directed to the appropriate foundation.
+Please contact Bunnie Cannon, Executive Director for Institutional Advancement 225-578-0302 or by email firstname.lastname@example.org), should you have questions or need to be directed to the appropriate foundation.

 What is an endowment and what is the benefit of endowments?